fourwastaken/classicmacro/README.md

 3) Run the script and select your hotkeys

+4) Click "Save Hotkeys"

-4) Open Classic Minecraft in your web browser
+5) Open Classic Minecraft in your web browser

-5) Press the hotkeys you set to start resetting worlds (Must either be on start screen or game menu to reset world)
+6) Press the hotkeys you set to start resetting worlds (Must either be on start screen or game menu to reset world)